hawahari/Practice-Rust/README.md

 ### Functions
 - fn to create a function.
 - calling same as C.
-- For function with parameters
+- For function with parameters it is almost same.
+Declare variable.
+- For function which will return.
 ### Borrowing and ownership